anaisbetts/node-ml/README.md

 # The node-gpu command works just like the node command
 npx node-gpu ./index.js

-# Here, we've trained a CNN to recognize MNIST digits, to 96% accuracy
+# Here, we've trained a CNN to recognize MNIST digits, to 96% accuracy.
+# Running this in a pure CPU environment would take quite awhile, but node-gpu
+# can complete it in ~15sec depending on your machine.
 96/100 => 96% correct
 ```